 Unless you’ve been living under a rock, or maybe this is where you were introduced to the five amazing guys that make up the band, the Backstreet Boys have signed with Planet Hollywood to perform at the Axis Theatre, the same place that Britney Spears has been playing the past few years.

 The group began their Vegas residency on March 1, 2017 and continues into 2018 with dates throughout 2018.
-There is also talks of shows in early 2019, obviously before their next world tour.
+The Vegas residency will end at the end of April 2019.

 There’s a Backstreet Boys cruise?